HyunTruth/drlnd-p3/README.md

 ### Code Description

 The environment described above was solved using an actor-critic algorithm, specifically the multi-agent deep deterministic policy gradient (DDPG) method.
-All of the files below can be found in the code folder.
+All of the files below can be found in the repo.

 #### Module Descriptions